Richard Bausch: Writing

-Awards and film adaptations
+Awards

-Bausch received a National Endowment for the Arts grant in 1982, a Guggenheim Fellowship in 1984, the Hillsdale Prize of The Fellowship of Southern Writers in 1991, The Lila Wallace-Reader's Digest Writers' Award in 1992, the American Academy of Arts and Letters' Award in Literature in 1993, and was elected to the Fellowship of Southern Writers in 1995.
-(He served as chancellor of the Fellowship from 2007–2010.)
-His novel, Take Me Back (1982) and his first story collection, Spirits and Other Stories (1987), were nominated for the PEN/Faulkner Award, Two of his short stories, "The Man Who Knew Belle Star" and "Letter To The Lady of The House", won the National Magazine Award in fiction for The Atlantic Monthly and The New Yorker, respectively.
+Bausch received a National Endowment for the Arts grant in 1982, a Guggenheim Fellowship in 1984, the Hillsdale Prize of the Fellowship of Southern Writers in 1991, the Lila Wallace-Reader's Digest Writers' Award in 1992, the American Academy of Arts and Letters' Award in Literature in 1993, and was elected to the Fellowship of Southern Writers in 1995.
+(He served as chancellor of the Fellowship from 2007 to 2010.)
+His novel, Take Me Back (1982) and his first story collection, Spirits and Other Stories (1987), were nominated for the PEN/Faulkner Award, Two of his short stories, "The Man Who Knew Belle Star" and "Letter to the Lady of the House", won the National Magazine Award in fiction for The Atlantic Monthly and The New Yorker, respectively.
 In 2004, he won the PEN/Malamud Award for short story excellence.

-His novel Peace won the 2009 Dayton Literary Peace Prize. and the W.Y.
-Boyd Literary Award for Excellence in Military Fiction of American Library Association.
+His novel Peace won the 2009 Dayton Literary Peace Prize. and the W. Y. Boyd Literary Award for Excellence in Military Fiction of American Library Association.
 Bausch was the 2012 winner of the $30,000 Rea Award for his work in the short story.